ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

 {: #create}
 {: step}

-All of the operations will be done in a bash shell and making use of terraform and ibmcloud command.
+All of the operations will be done in a `bash` shell and making use of `terraform` and `ibmcloud` command.
 You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](/docs/solution-tutorials?topic=solution-tutorials-getting-started) guide.

-Note: To avoid the installation of these tools you can use the [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell) from the {{site.data.keyword.cloud_notm}} console.
+To avoid the installation of these tools you can use the [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell) from the {{site.data.keyword.cloud_notm}} console.
 {:tip}

-1. Git clone the following repository:
+1. Git clone the following [repository](https://github.com/IBM-Cloud/vpc-tg-dns-iam):

    ```
    git clone https://github.com/IBM-Cloud/vpc-tg-dns-iam